 Seth, the CEO of S.I.N., is an Evilutionary Biologist who views others as nothing but test subjects and will freely manipulate others to get what he wants.
 He hosted a tournament to lure Ryu and use his his Satsui no Hadou to complete his BLECE project.
 Much like Bison, he is extremely arrogant and seeks to rule the world and prove his superiority over humans.

 Injustice: Gods Among Us has The Joker, as usual.
 Or rather, his Injustice counterpart.
 The Joker in the game proper is more of a Nominal Hero and doesn't get much screen time.
 But his Injustice counterpart take the sociopath trope Up to Eleven.
-To elaborate, he is the direct cause for all of the misery that happens in the game.
+He is the direct cause for all of the misery that happens in the game.
 Five years prior to the game, he planted a trigger for a nuclear bomb placed in the heart of Metropolis in a pregnant Lois Lane designed to go off the instant her heart stops beating.
 He also drugged Superman with Krytonite-laced fear toxin, causing him to see Lois as Doomsday and kill her by dragging her into space so that the deaths of Lois, his unborn child, and all of Metropolis were on his hands.
 And the reason behind this horrific act?
 He was tired of his constant defeats to Batman and wanted an easier opponent.While the Joker ultimately pays for it with his life, his actions caused Superman to develop a zero-tolerance policy towards crime and ultimately turns the Man of Steel into an even worse monster than he was.
 The fact that the Joker gives one final laugh as he dies shows he was fully aware of this fact.

 Clockwerk of the Thevievus Raccoonus.
 A psychopathic owl and rival to Sly's family that was driven solely by his hatred for them.
 To that end, he turned himself into a Cyborg just so he could achieve Immortality for the express purpose of hunting down and killing each of Sly's ancestors, ending with his father.
 Clockwerk's Lack of Empathy is so great that he's not only incapable of feeling empathy, but he also views it as a weakness in others.